mlosada323/Microbiome-Data-Analysis-in-R/README.md

 # Additional Readings
 Statistical Analysis of Microbiome Data with R. Yinglin Xia, Jun Sun & Ding-Geng Chen,	1st edition.
-2018 Additional readings, if needed, are indicated in each assingment
+2018 Additional readings, if needed, are indicated in each assingment.

+# Problem Sets
+Each week we will work on Problem Sets to help apply the course material for that week to actual data analytics.
+Below are the Problem Sets (1-13) for the 14 weeks of the course.
+Be sure to read carefully the details of each problem set and answer all the associated questions.
+If you have trouble accessing the data for a given problem set, email your instructor with questions or, better yet, bring your questions to the live session.